siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

 Implementation
 --------------

-One essential element of this Master's Thesis is the efficient implementation of *BucketSum*.
+One essential element of this project is the efficient implementation of *BucketSum*.
 This chapter deals with all implementation details and changes to the pseudo-code from Algorithm :ref:`alg-BucketSum`.
 Some potential improvements to a floating-point using software are described in Chapters :ref:`sec-Software